 There is a wide variety of “green choice” cleaning products available.
-If you have a look at the ingredients on the label of any “green” cleaning product, you will see a huge a list of chemicals.
+If you have a look at the ingredients on the label of any “green” cleaning product, you will see a list of chemicals.
 There is a scary chemical name for just about everything!
 Products from companies, such as Earth and Eco Works are examples of brands who use ingredients with low toxicity levels and are good choices, but they are not chemical free.

 Organic Carpet Cleaning

 “Organic” is widely misused term and many toxic substances are in fact “organic”.
 In chemical terms “organic” just means coming from carbon.
-Petroleum comes from crude oil which is carbon based so it is “organic” but still toxic!
+Petroleum comes from crude oil which is carbon based so it is “organic”, but still toxic!
 There are however, low/non toxic chemicals which are available.
 For your home and general cleaning, you should always aim for low or non toxic cleaning products.
 Products, which are safe for humans, pets and the environment.
 The same applies for carpet cleaning.
 Do not get all worked up looking for “chemical free carpet cleaning” or “organic carpet cleaning”.
 Look for low risk cleaning products that really work without leaving behind harmful residues or VOCs (Volatile Organic Compounds).

-Often it the residue left behind has a negative impact on your health.
+Often it is the residue left behind, which has a negative impact on your health.
 The key to reducing chemicals in the home, is to rinse away detergents and ensure no residue is left behind.
 This is why you need to ensure you use a professional carpet cleaner with knowledge, experience and the the right equipment for the job.
 A professional carpet cleaner will use an acid rinsing agent (similar to vinegar) which neutralises alkaline detergents and allows the residue to be rinsed away.